Weird Money Saving Strategies I’ve Tried In The Name Of Travel

 Still, it’s worth giving it a shot.
 Do your research and be careful – you might just discover a cheap-as-chips and au naturale skin-care regime.

 Too many times in my life, I’ve agreed to rent a market stall with a friend and then thought about faking my own death to get out of it.
 Usually, I spend more money on gozleme and parking than I actually make for the whole torturous experience, but when I fronted up to sell almost all of my possessions before moving overseas, I made a very nice little wad of cash.

 I guess it depends on how much you can stand.

 It’s not my favourite approach, but I have to admit it’s pretty effective.
 It usually takes one scan of your bank statements for you to see how quickly buying drinks adds up.
 If you stop drinking, even just for a month, you’ll dodge having to buy rounds, split a bottle of wine, and the inevitable fast food run that comes at the end of the night.

-#6 The Parent Trap
+#6 The parent trap

 Warning: pursue this strategy at your own risk.
-Transferring cash into a parent’s account every pay cheque is pretty effective (at least, it is if your sad is uber-sensible and a touch frugal like mine.
-Love you Dad!), especially so if you set up a direct debit on the day you get paid, because you’ll lose track of the transfer and, at a way later date, be pleasantly surprised by how much you’ve managed to save.
+Transferring cash into a parent’s account every pay cheque is pretty effective (at least, it is if your dad is uber-sensible and a touch frugal like mine.
+Love you, Dad!), especially so if you set up a direct debit on the day you get paid, because you’ll lose track of the transfer and, at a way later date, be pleasantly surprised by how much you’ve managed to save.